-The principal benchmarks used by the Company in evaluating its business are: (1) internal growth in the United States, Europe and all other regions; (2) operating margins of each segment, (3) the development, introduction and contribution of innovative new products; (4) growth through acquisition; and (5) continued focus on controlling costs and enhancing efficiency.
+The principal benchmarks used by the Company in evaluating its business are: (1) internal growth in the United States, Europe and all other regions; (2) operating margins of each operating segment, (3) the development, introduction and contribution of innovative new products; (4) growth through acquisition; and (5) continued focus on controlling costs and enhancing efficiency.
 The Company defines "internal growth" as the increase in net sales from period to period, excluding precious metal content, the impact of changes in currency exchange rates, and the net sales, for a period of twelve months following the transaction date, of businesses that have been acquired or divested.

 Management believes that an average overall internal growth rate of 4-6% is a long-term sustainable rate for the Company.
 This annualized growth rate expectation typically includes approximately 1-2% of price increases.
-The Company typically implements most of its price changes in the third or fourth quarters of the year.
-These price changes and other marketing and promotional programs, which are offered to customers from time to time, in the ordinary course of business, may impact customer purchasing activity.
-During the quarter ended March 31, 2006, the Company's overall internal growth was approximately 6.4% compared to 2.0% for the full year 2005.
-Internal growth rates in the United States (42.7% of sales) and Europe (38.1% of sales), the largest dental markets in the world, were 1.2% and 13.2%, respectively during the first three months of 2006 compared to 5.2% and negative 2.7%, respectively for the full year 2005.
-As discussed further within the Results of Continuing Operations, the lower sales in Europe during 2005 were primarily due to issues related to a new dental reimbursement program which became effective January 1, 2005 in Germany, the Company's most significant market in this region.
-The internal growth rate in all other regions during the quarter ended March 31, 2006, which represents approximately 19.2% of sales, was 4.9%, compared to 4.0 % for the full year 2005.
+The company typically implements most of its price changes in the third or fourth quarters of the year.
+These price changes, other marketing and promotional programs, which are offered to customers from time to time in the ordinary course of business, and the management of inventory levels by distributors, may impact sales levels in a given period.
+During the six months ended June 30, 2006, the Company's overall internal growth was approximately 5.8% compared to 2006, the Company's overall internal growth was approximately 5.8% compared to 2.0% for the full year 2005.
+Internal growth rates in the United States (43.0% of sales) and Europe (37.4% of sales), the largest dental markets in the world, were 3.7% and 9.0%, respectively, during the first six months of 2006 compared to 5.2% and negative 2.7%, respectively, for the full year 2005.
+As discussed further within the Results of Continuing Operations, the lower sales in Europe during 2005 were primarily due to issues encountered upon implementation of a new dental reimbursement program which became effective January 1, 2005 in Germany, the Company's most significant market in this region.
+The internal growth rate in all other regions during the six months ended June 30, 2006, which represents approximately 19.6% of sales, was 4.1%, compared to 4.0 % for the full year 2005.
 Among the other regions, the Asian region, excluding Japan, has historically been one of our highest growth markets and management believes it represents a long-term growth opportunity for the industry and the Company.
 Also within the other regions is the Japanese market, which represents the third largest dental market in the world behind the United States and Germany.
 Although Japan's dental market growth has been weak in the past few years, as it closely parallels its economic growth, the Company also views this market as an important long-term growth opportunity, both in terms of a recovery in the Japanese economy and the opportunity to increase market share.
-There can be no assurance that the Company's assumptions concerning the growth rates in its markets or the dental market generally will be correct and if such rates are less than expected, the Company's projected growth rates and results of operations may be adversely effected.
+There can be no assurance that the Company's assumptions concerning the growth rates in its markets or the dental market generally will be correct and if such rates are less than expected, the Company's projected growth rates and results of operations may be adversely affected.